 The Emerald Ash Borer (EAB) Quarantine is in effect for Kankakee County.
 No firewood can be brought into or taken out of the park.
 Alternate sources must be used.

 Pleasant sites, at reasonable prices, make Kankakee River State Park a great place to pitch-camp.
-There are 98 sites are offered at Chippewa Campgrounds -- sites are Class BE (electricity only, no showers) and Class C (no electricity, no showers).
+There are 98 sites are offered at Chippewa Campgrounds (Currently CLOSED) -- sites are Class BE (electricity only, no showers) and Class C (no electricity, no showers).

-Potawatomi Campground, classified as Class A (showers and electricity), has 110 sites and two Rent-a-Cabins in a wooded setting, is closed for the 2018 season for an improvement project; Reservations are taken for Kankakee River Class A, BE, and C campgrounds.
+Potawatomi Campground, classified as Class A (showers and electricity), has 110 sites and two Rent-a-Cabins in a wooded setting.
+Reservations are taken for Kankakee River Class A, BE, and C campgrounds.